-Finally, we use the limited data on bilateral migrant stocks broken down by skill level from DIOC 2000 to distinguish between high-skilled and other migrants (Table 6, Column 5 and 6).
-In line with much of the immigration literature, we defined high-skilled migrants as those with ISCED levels 5 or 6, i.e. those with at least some tertiary education.17 This is a considerable simplification, because the effect of migration on FDI is more likely to be tied to occupations or tasks than to education levels.
-With this caveat in mind, our findings suggest that low-to-medium-skilled immigrants have no significant effect on outward FDI, whereas high-skilled immigrants have a higher composite impact (0.31) than total bilateral
+Finally, we use the limited data on bilateral migrant stocks broken down by skill level to distinguish between high-skilled (tertiary-educated) and other migrants (Table 6, column 5 and 6).
+As these data are only available for the year 2000 we assume that the skill ratio observed in 2000 is representative of our whole period of observation (2004 to 2011).
+Our regression results are therefore highly tentative (Table 6, Columns 5 and 6).
+We find this assumption still more plausible than to apply the total skill ratio of all emigrants by country of origin to every individual country of destination.
+With this caveat, our findings suggest that low-to-medium-skilled immigrants have no significant effect on outward FDI, whereas high-skilled immigrants have a higher composite impact (0.31) than total bilateral immigrant stocks according to our baseline results.
+However, without proper annual data on immigrant stocks by skill levels, it is impossible to corroborate this hypothesis further.